 Step 2: Choose a Registered Agent

 To have a Corporation in Montana, a Montana Registered Agent must be identified to act as a central point of contact to receive legal documents, tax notices, summons, subpoenas, etc., on behalf of the Corporation (referred to as service of process).
-This can either be a resident of Montana or commercial registered agent service.
+This can either be a Montana resident or a commercial registered agent service.

 You can act as the Corporation’s Registered Agent in Montana, and you are not required to pay for a registered agent.
-The requirements to be a Registered Agent are generally available during normal business hours and have a physical street address in the state.
+The requirements to be a Registered Agent are that someone is generally available during normal business hours and has a physical street address in the state.
 A PO Box is not allowed.

-Related: Do I Need a Registered Agent in Montana?
+Related: Do I Need To Hire A Registered Agent In Montana?

 Step 3: File the Montana Articles of Incorporation